HenrikBengtsson/profmem/README.md

 Memory allocations:
        bytes               calls
 1       4040           integer()
-2      80040 matrix() -> rnorm()
+2        312          <internal>
-3       2544 matrix() -> rnorm()
+3      80040 matrix() -> rnorm()
-4      80040            matrix()
+4       2544 matrix() -> rnorm()
-5        312          <internal>
+5      80040            matrix()
 total 166976
 ```
 From this, we find that 4040 bytes are allocated for integer vector `x`, which is because each integer value occupies 4 bytes of memory.
-The additional 40 bytes are due to the internal data structure used for each variable R.  The size of this allocation is also be confirmed by the value of `object.size(x)`.
+The additional 40 bytes are due to the internal data structure used for each variable R.  The size of this allocation can also be confirmed by the value of `object.size(x)`.
-We also see that `rnorm()`, which is called via `matrix()`, allocates 80040 + 2544 bytes, where the first one reflects the 10000 double values each occupying 8 bytes.
+We also see that `rnorm()`, which is called via `matrix()`, allocates 312 + 80040 bytes, where the first one reflects the 10000 double values each occupying 8 bytes.
 The second one reflects some unknown allocation done internally by the native code that `rnorm()` uses.
-Finally, the last entry reflects the memory allocation of 80040 bytes done by `matrix()` itself.
+Finally, the last entry reflects the memory allocation of 2544 bytes done by `matrix()` itself.

 ## An example where memory profiling can make a difference